Shellfish Free Diets

 • There are two groups of shellfish: crustaceans and mollusks.
-Crustaceans are included as one of the top eight food allergens, while mollusks are not.
+Crustaceans are included as one of the top nine food allergens, while mollusks are not.

-• Crab, lobster, crawfish, shrimp, krill, and prawns are considered crustaceans.
+• Crustaceans — crab, lobster, crawfish, shrimp, krill, and prawns.
 These are required to be labeled on all food products containing them, whereas mollusks are exempt from this rule.

 • Fin fish and shellfish are two separate categories of food allergy.
 Those with shellfish allergies may be able to eat fin fish as they are not related to each other.
 Check with your allergist to see if fin fish are safe for you.
 There may be some concern as cross contact may occur.